 A full set of bits and crooks is included with every instrument.

 Features all seamed tubing and all handmade parts.

 Bore: 11mm/ 0.4330"

-Accessories include: 3 bits and 2-3 crooks depending on the pitch of the trumpet:
+Accessories include: several bits of varying lengths and 2-3 crooks depending on the pitch of the trumpet:

 D, Db, and C, in 415 (or Db, C, and B, in 440).